 Don’t be disappointed because we are here to solve this problem.
-You can create WiFi hotspot without using third party apps with the help of Prompt commands.
-All you need for it is an installed WiFi card or a WiFi dongle.
+You can create WiFi hotspot without using third party apps with the help of Command Prompt .
+All you need for this, is an installed WiFi card or a WiFi dongle.

 Creating a wireless hotspot in windows 10 is an easy task which can be done with the help of some commands.
 The overall configuration takes a few minutes to connect the wireless Hotspot Network.